 Trends at a Glance for Single Family Homes in Morgan Hill

 Below is a chart with basic info, but to see more information, you may click on this link to see the Real Estate Report for Morgan Hill.
-There has been some up and down from last month.
-Active inventory is stable, but it’s only a drop in the bucket compared to where it was a year ago.
-Sales and sale pendings decreased, although they remain a good deal above 2019 numbers.
-It’s an active market with high demand competing for a very small pool of available homes.
-We can see that in the shrinking days on market and rising sales vs list price, currently at 101.9%.
-It’s a clear seller’s market!
+This October saw some mild cooling in regards to the number of sales and active inventory.
+Still, sales were well above this time last year, and inventory remains under half of what it was in 2019.
+But December also had a higher sale to list price ratio (both month over month and year over year), and properties took less time to sell, averaging a speedy 15 days on market.
+It’s still a active seller’s market with high demand competing for a small pool of available homes.

 |Trends At a Glance

 Terra Mia at Mission Ranch in Morgan Hill is a newer residential community of 85 single family homes built between 2013 and 2017 by Dividend Homes.
 Terra Mia is set on the northern end of town, not far from Cochrane Road, with views of the El Toro peak in the distance.
 The neighborhood enjoys a couple of parks, tennis courts, a basketball court, sidewalks, underground utilities, and fabulous convenience to a Starbucks, shops, restaurants and even a walk in medical clinic.
 It is also within the Nordstrom Elementary attendance area – a huge draw.

 Above: scenic El Toro (the volcanic like conical hill) is seen in the distance.
 On the other side, unseen, are the east foothills or the Calaveras range.

 Homes at Terra Mia at Mission Ranch are one and two stories with a Mediterranean, Craftsman, or other contemporary style of architecture.
 Home come with 3 to 5 bedrooms and the sizes range between 1,567 – 3,709 square feet, and lot sizes span 4,100 – 9,047 SF.